rrovetto/rrovetto/README.md

 * [Ontology Talks/Lectures](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/s218822e77fee416ed3085be8eda045d6015d6d24)
 ([List of ontology courses in a PPT presentation](https://www.slideshare.net/RobertRovetto/ontology-courses-education), and ([list of ontology services in PPT](https://www.slideshare.net/RobertRovetto/ontology-services-238070099)).

-**[Donate, be a Patron, or Sponsor here]**(https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/), if you find value in my work and projects.
+[**Donate, be a Patron, or Sponsor here**](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/), if you find value in my work and projects.
 All have been in spare time, to date.

 **Contact me** at rrovetto[at]terpalum[dot]umd[dot]edu 💬  Thanks for visiting.